 I’d like to come to the library for research, is that possible?

-The library is available to researchers by advance appointment, so we may prepare the items you wish to review.
+The library is available to researchers by advance appointment, so I may prepare the items you wish to review.
 Please also review our polices and guidelines.

 What type of research assistance does the library offer?

 The library staff offers up to 30 minutes of research support free of charge.
 A research support fee will be charged for any reference inquiries that require more research support to complete.
 The research support fee is in addition to any reproduction or usage fees involved in completing a request.
 The research library staff will make every effort to answer reference inquiries within 30 minutes and will advise patrons in the event that their request may take more to complete.

 Can I order a photograph from your collection?

 If we own the copyright to the image we will reproduce a high quality, 300 dpi file or print of an image in our collection.
 Image reproduction costs $25 per image.